85 Best Educational Netflix Shows for Kids and Teens To Watch Right Now

 Penguin Town

-(PG) In a South African town, a group of penguins moves in.
-Watch to see how animals and humans live together.
+A group of penguins moves into a South African town.
+Watch to see how the animals and humans live together.
+(Rated PG)

 Learn more: Penguin Town